 Turkey Veggie Platter

-As you can probably imagine, this turkey vegetable tray for Thanksgiving is always a hit!
 Placing fresh, colorful, healthy veggies as a turkey-shaped veggie tray is super simple to do, yet so creative!
-It’s the perfect appetizer to kick off your Thanksgiving menu and is a fun twist on your regular fruit and veggie platter.
+It’s the perfect easy Thanksgiving appetizer to kick off your Thanksgiving menu and is a fun twist on your regular fruit and veggie platter.

 The kids will love dipping into one of these platters especially when you add their favorite dip.
 This customizable turkey vegetable tray is an inexpensive way to serve a crowd and easy enough to do in just 20 minutes!